Human rights in Israel: Targeted killing

 Palestinian militants have planned multiple attacks against Israeli civilians such as suicide bombings while living among non-militant Palestinian civilians, and thwarting such attacks may have saved lives.
 The Israeli army maintains that it pursues such military operations to prevent imminent attacks when it has no discernible means of making an arrest or foiling such attacks by other methods.
-Some commentators claim that this practice is in accordance with the Fourth Geneva Convention (Part 3, Article 1, Section 28) which reads: "The presence of a protected person may not be used to render certain points or areas immune from military operations."
-According to John Podhoretz, there may be circumstances when international law gives Israel the right to conduct military operations against civilian targets.
+This practice is in accordance with the Fourth Geneva Convention (Part 3, Article 1, Section 28) which reads: "The presence of a protected person may not be used to render certain points or areas immune from military operations."
+According to John Podhoretz, there may be circumstances when international law gives Israel the right to conduct military operations against militant targets hiding within civilians.

 For example, in July 2002 the Israeli Defense Forces carried out an air strike targeting Salah Shahade, the commander of Izz ad-Din al-Qassam Brigades, the military wing of Hamas, in a densely populated residential area of Gaza City.
 The night-time bombing resulted in the deaths of 15 persons, nine of whom were children, and the injury of 150 others.
 According to the Israeli government, Shehade was responsible for the deaths of hundreds of Israeli civilians, and earlier Israel asked the Palestinian Authority to arrest him but no action was taken.
 Israel maintains that Shehade was in the process of preparing another large-scale attack inside Israel and thereby constituted a "ticking bomb".

 On 1 March 2009, The Independent obtained an account which, for the first time, details service in one of the Israeli military's assassination squads.
 A former IDF soldier of an assassination squad described his role in a botched ambush that killed two Palestinian bystanders and two militants.
 According to the interviewer "the source cannot be identified by name, not least because by finally deciding to talk about what happened, he could theoretically be charged abroad for his direct role in an assassination of the sort most Western countries regard as a grave breach of international law."